irbraun/snpedia-nlp/README.md

 ### What's in the dataset?

 With this goal in mind, a dataset was collected here that maps human genes to three different categories of text-based annotations or descriptions.
 The most rigorously curated and highly structured annotations are *diseases*, which are strings coming directly from ClinVar.
 The annotations that are considered to have a medium level of structure are text *snippets*, which are substrings of SNP descriptions from SNPedia pages that were identified and extracted from those texts using a crowdsourcing approach.
 Finally, the least structured type of text-based annotation collected are *contexts*, which are the sentences from SNPedia in which the previously described text *snippets* appear.
 These three types of text annotations are collected here in three separate files.
-Note that the mappings from genes to *diseases* comes directly from ClinVar, but the header is reshaped for compatability with the other two files in this dataset.
+Note that the mappings from genes to *diseases* come directly from ClinVar, but the header is reshaped for compatability with the other two files in this dataset.
 Samples of each file are given below.

 Mapping genes to *diseases* from ClinVar, the least noisy dataset (`genes_and_diseases.tsv`).
 ```